Laser Hair Removal

 What is Laser Hair Removal?

 Laser hair removal is more than just “zapping” unwanted hair.
 It is a medical procedure that requires training to perform and carries potential risks.
 Before getting laser hair removal, you should thoroughly check the credentials of the doctor or technician performing the procedure.
-Laser hair removal is one of the most commonly done cosmetic procedures in the U.S. It beams highly concentrated light into hair follicles.
-Pigment in the follicles absorb the light.
-That destroys the hair.
+Laser hair removal is one of the most commonly performed cosmetic procedures in the U.S. There are many different technologies that can be used for laser hair removal.
+At Totality, IPL (Intense Pulsed Light) is used.
+This technology beams highly concentrated light into hair follicles.
+Pigment in the follicles absorb the light which destroys the hair permanently.

 What are the benefits of Laser Hair Removal?